varsani-akshit/Cryptique-incentives/README.md

 * **`UserJoinedCommunity`:** Emitted when a user joins a community.
 * **`UserJoinedSubCommunity`:** Emitted when a user joins a sub-community.

-## Deployment

-1. Ensure you have the necessary tools (e.g., Truffle, Hardhat) and an Ethereum development environment.
-2. Install the required dependencies (`@openzeppelin/contracts`).
-3. Compile the contract using `solc` or a suitable compiler.
-4. Deploy the contract to the desired blockchain network (e.g., Polygon) using a deployment tool.

 ## Usage

 1. **Projects:**